-When an alert is created, OpsGenie answers the question “Who should be notified?” according to the recipients and teams fields of the alert.
-While only existing teams can be given to teams field, recipients field can be any of the following:
+When alerts are created, Opsgenie answers the question “Who should be notified?” according to the Responders field of the alert.
+Responders can be any of the following:

-- Group: When a group is specified for the recipients field, all member users of the group are added as a recipient to the alert.
+- Groups: When a group is specified for the Responders field, all member users of the group are added as a responder to the alert.

-- Escalation: When an escalation is specified for the recipients field, the corresponding users within the escalation will be added as recipients to the alert when the specified time for its rules come.
-An escalation can be specified for recipients field even if the escalation belongs to a team.
+- Escalations: When an escalation is specified for the Responders field, the corresponding users within the escalation will be added as responders to the alert when the specified time for its rules come.
+An escalation can be specified for responders field even if the escalation belongs to a team.

-- Schedule: When a schedule is specified for the recipients field, the on-call users of the schedule will be added as recipients to the alert.
-A schedule can be specified for recipients field even if the schedule belongs to a team.
+- Schedules: When a schedule is specified for the Responders field, the on-call users of the schedule will be added as responders to the alert.
+A schedule can be specified for Responders field even if the schedule belongs to a team.

-- While creating the alert: While the alert is getting created, the recipients and teams that were specified within the request content are added to the alert if they exist.
+- While creating the alert: While the alert is getting created, responders that were specified within the request content are added to the alert if they exist in the account.

-* Escalations: When the specified time for an escalation rule comes, OpsGenie adds the specified recipients of the escalation rule to the alert automatically.
+- Escalations: When the specified time for an escalation rule comes, Opsgenie adds the specified responders of the escalation rule to the alert automatically.

-- User actions: "Add Recipient" and "Add Team" actions add new recipients/teams to the alert if the given one exists, whenever a user executes these actions.
+- User actions: "Add Responder” action add new responders to the alert if the given one exists in the account, whenever a user executes these actions.

-Users gain visibility for an alert when a configuration that they are a part of (a schedule, a team, an escalation or a group) or the user itself is added as a recipient.
-If a team is added for an alert, all members of the team gains visibility.
-The recipients that are added during the creation of the alert are called immediate recipients.
-Similarly, the teams that are added during the creation of the alert are called immediate teams.
+Users gain visibility for an alert when a configuration that they are a part of (a schedule, a team, an escalation or a group) or the users themselves are added as a responder.
+If a team is added to an alert, all members of the team gain visibility.